Eighth Army (United Kingdom): Background

-On 10 June 1940, Italy entered the Second World War against the UK and, between 13–16 September, invaded Egypt.
-The Allied counterattack, Operation Compass, took place in December.
-Over the following weeks, the offensive expanded, destroyed the Italian 10th Army, and captured the Libyan province of Cyrenaica.
+On 10 June 1940, Italy entered the Second World War.
+Later in the year, between 13 and 16 September, Italy conducted the Italian invasion of Egypt.
+A counterattack, Operation Compass, took place in December, which destroyed the Italian 10th Army and captured the Libyan province of Cyrenaica.
 The attack was undertaken by the Western Desert Force, which was renamed XIII Corps after the conclusion of the operation.
-After receiving reinforcements, Axis forces launched their own riposte that drove the main Allied force back into Egypt and destroyed the British 2nd Armoured Division in the process.
-A sizeable Australian-led force was, during the same Axis offensive, surrounded in the Libyan port of Tobruk.
-This led to the siege of Tobruk, which required the bulk of the Axis force and hindered their ability to conduct further offensives.
-On 15 May, Operation Brevity was launched as British forces, from inside Egypt, attacked towards the Egyptian–Libyan border area.
+After Operation Sonnenblume the dispatch of Axis reinforcements to Africa, Italo-German forces riposted in March 1941, which drove the main British body into Egypt and destroyed part of the 2nd Armoured Division.
+A sizeable Australian force was surrounded in the Libyan port of Tobruk.
+This led to the siege of Tobruk and required the bulk of the German and Italian troops to maintain and hindered further large Axis offensive operations.
+On 15 May, Operation Brevity was launched as British troops, from inside Egypt, attacked towards the Egyptian–Libyan border area.
 This minor effort failed to meet its objectives and ended the following day.
-A small-scale German counterattack, at the end of the month, recaptured all terrain lost to Brevity.
-Operation Battleaxe, which started on 15 June, was a determined two-day Allied effort to advance from Egypt and lift the siege of Tobruk.
-Italian-German forces repulsed the assault, and no terrain was gained.
+Operation Skorpion a small German counterattack, at the end of the month, recaptured the ground lost during Brevity.
+Operation Battleaxe, which started on 15 June, was a determined two-day effort to advance from Egypt and lift the siege of Tobruk.
+Italian-German forces repulsed the assault and no terrain was gained.
 Geopolitical considerations followed, as pressure built on the British commanders to launch a new offensive to break the siege.
-This factored in that the majority of the German military had been committed to their invasion of the Soviet Union and the want to show British forces were doing their part in bringing about the defeat of the Axis powers.
+These took account of the majority of the German military being involved in Operation Barbarossa the invasion of the Soviet Union and the need to show that British forces were doing their part in bringing about the defeat of the Axis powers.
 Closer to the front and after months of political debate, it was decided that the Australian garrison in Tobruk had to be relieved.
-This took place between September and October, with the Australians being replaced by a garrison led by the British 70th Infantry Division.
+This took place between September and October, as the Australians were gradually replaced by the British 70th Infantry Division which was shipped into the port.